 “Don’t let the price scare you; this product lasts a long time,” she said.

 There are customers on both sides of the fence when it comes to Metagenics flavor.
-“The UltraMeal actually tastes good to me,” said one user.
+“I hate milk and this tastes like watered down milk,” said one user.

 But, you have to look at the other side of the coin.